...

 Step into the heart of our garden, where a variety of homegrown vegetables and fruits come together to create a thriving ecosystem.
 From leafy greens to juicy fruits, our garden represents the joy and satisfaction of growing fresh, healthy food.

-Here’s a breakdown of the plants in our garden, grouped by type and with a few growing tips:
+Here’s a breakdown of the plants we’ve grown in our garden, grouped by type and with a few growing tips:

 Nightshade Family